The mechanism for creating "dynamical gravastar" black hole mimickers also explains formation of "little red dots": The dynamical gravastar model

 \section{The dynamical gravastar model}

-The dynamical gravastar model reviewed in \cite{adler1} consists of solving the TOV equations \cite{oppen}--\cite{camen} (which are the relativistic generalization of the hydrostatic equilibrium equations \cite{wein} used in nonrelativistic calculations of stellar structure) assuming an equation of state undergoing a phase transition at very high fluid pressure.
+The dynamical gravastar model reviewed in \cite{adler1} consists of solving the TOV equations \cite{oppen}--\cite{camen} (which are equivalent to the Einstein equations, and are the relativistic generalization of the hydrostatic equilibrium equations \cite{wein} used in nonrelativistic calculations of stellar structure), assuming an equation of state undergoing a phase transition at very high fluid pressure.
 For a spherically symmetric fluid with pressure $p(r)$ and energy density $\rho(r)$, the TOV equations take the general form

 Here $m(r)$ is the volume integrated energy density within radius $r$, and $\nu(r)=\log\big(g_{00}(r)\big)$.
 The general form TOV equations become a closed system when supplemented by an equation of state $\rho(p)$ giving the energy density $\rho$ in terms of the pressure $p$.

-In the model reviewed in \cite{adler1} the equation of state used is a relativistic matter equation of state $\rho(p)=3p$ for $p\leq {\rm pjump}$, and $p + \rho(p) =\beta$, for $p > {\rm pjump}$, with $\beta$ a small positive constant that is a parameter of the model.
+In the model reviewed in \cite{adler1} the exterior equation of state is a relativistic matter equation of state $\rho(p)=3p$ for $p\leq {\rm pjump}$, and the interior equation of state is $p + \rho(p) =\beta$, for $p > {\rm pjump}$, with $\beta$ a small positive constant that is a parameter of the model.
 The constant $\beta$ is a stand-in for more complex equation of state physics, and its positive value maintains decrease of pressure from the center of the black hole mimicker to the exterior.
-The model exhibits a metric structure very similar to that of a Schwarzschild black hole in an exterior region dictated by the equations, whereas $g_{00}$ becomes exponentially small, but remains always positive, in the interior region.
+Although this interior equation of state is symmetric in the pressure $p$ and the energy density $\rho$, the TOV equations are not symmetric, and they require that when all physical quantities are finite, the pressure must be continuous.
+Hence the discontinuous jump in going from the exterior to the interior of the mimicker necessarily occurs in the energy density.
+The model exhibits a metric structure very similar to that of a Schwarzschild black hole in the exterior region, whereas $g_{00}$ becomes exponentially small, but remains always positive, in the interior region.
 This is illustrated in Fig. 1, which shows that the exponential decrease in $g_{00}$ commences in the exterior region, at pressures well below ${\rm pjump}$.